flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - #CA how do we map thousands of years of social evolution onto the possibilities of digital communities
         - [[the internet con]] by [[doctorow]] makes the case that we should go towards smaller distributed communities that can make their decisions
         - on how choosing an instance or platform is also about choosing what one wants to signal (or broadcast)
+        - [[posse]] lets you pick and choose which communities you cross-post to; if you're [[indieweb]] first you probably don't care as much about the visibility that one single instance has over the rest of the fediverse
+        - #AZS
+        - #JM about [[boundaries]]: a well functioning group understands its boundaries and its norms
 - #CA [[Book Club]] on [[Cataloging the World]] and Index, A History of the
   - https://boffosocko.com/2024/02/11/book-club-on-cataloging-the-world-and-index-a-history-of-the/
   - [[Dan Allosso]]